hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/ec2_images.rst

 Database Table: ec2_images
 ==========================

-This table lists images available on Amazon EC2 offered by owners specified by CSV2 group members with defined 'amazon' clouds.
+This table lists a selection of (kernel) images available on Amazon EC2.
+Only images belonging to owners specified in the **ec2_image_filters** table are retrieved by the **csv2_ec2** poller and added to this table.

+This table is instrumental in CSV2's two stage Amazon EC2 Image filtering process.
+Images within this table must be converted by the **csv2_ec2** poller to entries within the **cloud_images** table before they can be instantiated by CSV2.
+For an in depth rational and description of the image filtering process, refer to the **csv2_image_filters** table documentation.

 Keys:
-^^^^^^^^
+^^^^^

 * **borrower_id** (String(32)):